Interactive CutleryCreating new eating experiences with soft robotics

 Year / 2019

-Robotics has been using in our daily lives in many aspects.
-How would this continue?
-And how would people view this trend?
-This project imagines that in the future of Post-scarcity, robotics has been integrated into all aspects of our lives that we even use it to enhance our eating experience.
+Robotics has been used in our daily lives in many aspects.
+How will this evolve in the future?
+And how would people perceive this trend?
+This project imagines that in the future of Post-scarcity, robotics has been integrated into all aspects of our lives, that we even use it to enhance our eating experience.
+This project aims to create new eating experiences by applying soft robotic technologies in food design fields.

 Inflated Spoon 01